Skip to Content

 Ask yourself: Do you feel more tired and emotionally burdened after spending time with your partner?
 Does the thought of interacting with them fill you with dread or weariness?
 Emotional exhaustion is a sign that the relationship is taking more from you than it’s giving.
 It’s not just about being tired; it’s about feeling consistently drained on an emotional level.

-See also 8 Signs He's a Nice Guy
+See also 10 Signs He’s Emotionally Unavailable

 Remember, you deserve a relationship that fills you with energy and joy, not one that saps your emotional strength.
 Your emotional well-being is paramount, and a loving partner will nurture this, not drain it.